No Content Set

 Areas of Expertise

-Stefan represents parties at first instance and on appeal to the Administrative Court and UK Supreme Court.
-He is an expert at making technical challenges to extradition requests and advancing human rights arguments.
-As a fluent Spanish speaker, Stefan has particular interest in cases emanating from Spain and Latin America.
-Stefan has recent expertise in successfully defending Belgian, Cypriot and Greek cases and appearing for governments in Canadian, Swiss and US cases.
-Stefan is appointed to the CPS’ Extradition Panel at Level 3.
+As a fluent Spanish speaker, he has particular interest in Spanish and Latin American cases.
+Recently, Stefan has successfully defended Belgian, Cypriot and Greek cases and appeared for governments in Balkan, Canadian and US cases.
+In addition, Stefan advises Sovereign Base Areas Administration (SBAA) on the removal of offenders and exhibits to Cyprus.
+He is appointed to the CPS’ Extradition Panel at Level 3.

-- EU criminal law
+• European criminal law

-- UK sanctions law
+• UK & EU sanctions law

-- UK criminal law
+• Domestic criminal law

-Stefan prosecutes and defends in the Crown Court receiving instructions in cases involving (dis)honesty, drugs, violence, fraud, and money laundering.
-He has an interest in evidential and jurisdictional issues and is well-versed in the disclosure regime under the Criminal Procedure and Investigations Act 1996 (CPIA).
-Stefan is appointed to the CPS’ General Crime (Level 2), Specialist Fraud (Level 2) and Special Crime (Level 2) panels.
+Stefan prosecutes and defends in the Crown Court and prosecutes in the Sovereign Base Areas.
+He receives instructions in cases involving honesty, drugs, violence, fraud and money laundering.
+He has an interest in evidential and jurisdictional issues and disclosure.
+He is appointed to the CPS’ General Crime, Specialist Fraud and Special Crime panels at Level 2.

 Notable Cases